aidenybai/lucia/src/core/README.md

 }
 ```

 The `directives` property is used to data that includes reusuable functions of the directives on the specific element.
 We will talk more about this later.
 The `deps` property contains an array of dependency keys of all the directives of the element.
 The `el` property contains the element for the renderer to use.
-The `type` property can only be `0 (STATIC)` or `1 (DYNAMIC)`.
+The `type` property can only be `0 (STATIC)`, `1 (DYNAMIC_ACCESSOR)`, or `2 (DYNAMIC_MUTATOR)`.
 This is important as the renderer garbage collects static nodes, which do not contain any dependencies.

 **Directives and DirectiveData**